tmux-python/tmuxp/README.rst

 Similarities to Tmux and Pythonics
 ----------------------------------

-tmuxwrapper is was built in the spirit of understanding how tmux operates and how python objects and tools can abstract the API's in a pleasant way.
+tmuxp is was built in the spirit of understanding how tmux operates and how python objects and tools can abstract the API's in a pleasant way.

-tmuxwrapper uses the identify ``FORMATTERS`` used by tmux, you can see them inside of http://sourceforge.net/p/tmux/tmux-code/ci/master/tree/format.c.
+tmuxp uses the identify ``FORMATTERS`` used by tmux, you can see them inside of http://sourceforge.net/p/tmux/tmux-code/ci/master/tree/format.c.

 In this, I will also begin documenting the API.